Intervention/docs/image/v4/getting-started/upgrade.md

 ### High Impact Changes

+It is very likely that you will need to make these adjustments when you update to version 4.

 - `ImageManagerInterface::animate()` is replaced by universal `ImageManagerInterface::createImage()`
 - `ImageManagerInterface::read()` is now handled by `ImageManagerInterface::decode*()`
 - `ImageManagerInterface::withDriver()` is now handled by `Image::usingDriver()`